theochem/iodata/docs/getting_started/index.rst

 Getting Started
 ===============

-IOData can be used to read and write different quantum chemistry file formats.
+IOData can be used to read and write various quantum chemistry file formats.

-One may use the ``iodata-convert`` script for simple conversions.
+The ``iodata-convert`` script can be used for simple conversions.
-More complex use cases can be implemented in Python, which allow you to access all loaded data as Python objects that can be modified or updated before writing to a new file.
+More complex use cases can be implemented in Python, allowing you to access all loaded data as Python objects that can be modified or updated before writing to a new file.

 .. toctree::